cloudevents/spec/kafka-protocol-binding.md

 ## Table of Contents

 1. [Introduction](#1-introduction)

 - 1.1.
 [Conformance](#11-conformance)
 - 1.2.
 [Relation to Kafka](#12-relation-to-kafka)
 - 1.3.
 [Content Modes](#13-content-modes)
 - 1.4.
 [Event Formats](#14-event-formats)
 - 1.5.
 [Security](#15-security)

 2. [Use of CloudEvents Attributes](#2-use-of-cloudevents-attributes)

 - 2.1. [data](#21-data)

 3. [Kafka Message Mapping](#3-kafka-message-mapping)

 - 3.1.
 [Key Attribute](#31-key-attribute)
 - 3.2.
 [Binary Content Mode](#32-binary-content-mode)
 - 3.3.
 [Structured Content Mode](#33-structured-content-mode)

 4. [References](#4-references)

 ## 1. Introduction

-[CloudEvents][CE] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
-This specification defines how the elements defined in the CloudEvents specification are to be used in the Kafka protocol as [Kafka messages][Kafka-Message-Format] (aka Kafka records).
+[CloudEvents][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
+This specification defines how the elements defined in the CloudEvents specification are to be used in the Kafka protocol as [Kafka messages][kafka-message-format] (aka Kafka records).

 ### 1.1.
 Conformance

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119][RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119][rfc2119].

 ### 1.2.
 Relation to Kafka

-This specification does not prescribe rules constraining transfer or settlement of event messages with Kafka; it solely defines how CloudEvents are expressed in the Kafka protocol as [Kafka messages][Kafka-Message-Format].
+This specification does not prescribe rules constraining transfer or settlement of event messages with Kafka; it solely defines how CloudEvents are expressed in the Kafka protocol as [Kafka messages][kafka-message-format].

 ### 1.3.
 Content Modes

 The specification defines two content modes for transferring events:
-*structured* and *binary*.
+_structured_ and _binary_.

-In the *structured* content mode, event metadata attributes and event data are placed into the Kafka message value section using an [event format](#14-event-formats).
+In the _structured_ content mode, event metadata attributes and event data are placed into the Kafka message value section using an [event format](#14-event-formats).

-In the *binary* content mode, the value of the event `data` MUST be placed into the Kafka message's value section as-is, with the `content-type` header value declaring its media type; all other event attributes MUST be mapped to the Kafka message's [header section][Kafka-Message-Header].
+In the _binary_ content mode, the value of the event `data` MUST be placed into the Kafka message's value section as-is, with the `content-type` header value declaring its media type; all other event attributes MUST be mapped to the Kafka message's [header section][kafka-message-header].

-Implementations that use Kafka 0.11.0.0 and above MAY use either *binary* or *structured* modes.
-Implementations that use Kafka 0.10.x.x and below MUST use only use *structured* mode and encode the event in JSON.
+Implementations that use Kafka 0.11.0.0 and above MAY use either _binary_ or _structured_ modes.
+Implementations that use Kafka 0.10.x.x and below MUST use only use _structured_ mode and encode the event in JSON.
 This is because older versions of Kafka lacked support for message level headers.

 ### 1.4.
 Event Formats

-Event formats, used with the *structured* content mode, define how an event is expressed in a particular data format.
-All implementations of this specification MUST support the [JSON event format][JSON-format].
+Event formats, used with the _structured_ content mode, define how an event is expressed in a particular data format.
+All implementations of this specification MUST support the [JSON event format][json-format].

 ### 1.5.
 Security